wpilibsuite/frc-docs/source/docs/software/commandbased/organizing-command-based.rst

 Command Groups
 ^^^^^^^^^^^^^^

 Command groups have slightly different organizational concerns, but many of the same principles apply.
-Certain command groups are used in just one place, and so it's more sensible to define a command group entirely using inline decorators shortly before it is used (such as the ``intakeRunSequence`` command immediately above).
+Certain command groups are used in just one place, and so it's more sensible to define a command group entirely using inline decorators shortly before it is used.
 This is often the case for small, ad-hoc command groups that are closely related to a single button.
 Consider this code for a button that extends an arm and then releases a robot claw:

 .. tabs::